Genus-one complex quantum Chern--Simons theory: Symplectic structure and polarisations

 \begin{rem}[Dolbeault] If $s = 0$ then $I_{\tau,t} = I_{\tau}^{\mathbb{C}}$: this is the \emph{Dolbeault} structure on the moduli space $\mathcal{M}_{\Dol,\tau} = \mathcal{M}_{\Dol}\bigl(X_{\tau},K^{\mathbb{C}}\bigr)$ of isomorphism classes of (polystable) topologically trivial $K^{\mathbb{C}}$-Higgs bundles on $X_{\tau}$.
 This case also corresponds to the setup of~\cite{andersen_gukov_pei_2016_the_verlinde_formula_for_higgs_bundles}, which however considers the moduli stack in all genera. \end{rem}

 \begin{rem*} One may also wish to consider \emph{all} the Kähler structures in the family and study the dependence of the quantisation process below on this choice, e.g. for a fixed $\tau \in \mathcal{T}$.
-We plan to pursue this viewpoint in subsequent work. \end{rem*}
+The same authors have addressed this problem, in the case of a $\operatorname{Sp}(1)$-symmetric hyper-Kähler manifold, in a recent pre-print~\cite{AMR21}. \end{rem*}